 Buildings are almost all single storey, or 1.5 storey (room in the roof) with gable ends facing the street.
 Many of the original 1930s chalets remain: although in most cases they have been overclad and altered, their distinctive form is still recognisable.
 Ground floors are typically raised around 0.1-0.7m from street level.
-2022 flood levels in a 0.5% AEP event reach up to 0.3m above ground level in some parts of Brooklands.
+Present day (2022) flood levels in a 0.5% AEP event (the design flood event) reach 1.3m above ground level in parts of Brooklands.